Acting and Performance Summer Institute

 To participate in the Acting and Performance Summer Institute, you must meet all eligibility requirements, apply, and receive acceptance into the program.

 - A 500 word essay responding to the following prompt: How do you plan to impact the world through your storytelling?

 - A letter of reference from a teacher, director, or similar that can attest to the applicant's theatrical ability, challenges, and areas for growth.

 - A resume.
 If you do not have a resume, submit a brief description of your theatrical and/or artistic experience.

-You will need to upload one file into a private link on either YouTube or Vimeo and include the password to your private link.
+You will need to upload one file into a private link on either YouTube or Vimeo and include the password to your private link on the registration form.
 The link will be your audition, which consists of your slate and your monologue.

 How to shoot the monologue: Frame it so that you are facing the camera for a medium to close up shot.
-Please use your best judgement for what will work best for your monologue.
+Please use your best judgment for what will work best for your monologue.
 If you will be moving during your monologue, a medium shot may be better.
 You may choose to speak into the camera or slightly off camera.
-Do a practice take, or two, or three.
-Review your takes, see what works, and adjust as needed.
-Do not be overly critical of yourself.AUDITION GUIDELINES
+Please remember to review your takes, see what works, and adjust as needed before submitting your audition.
+Trust the process and do not be overly critical of yourself.

 - Audition against a blank wall or door.